MisterPup/Nvidia-Dynamic-Fan-Control/README.md

 The gui is made with matplotlib.
 The fan speed is controlled with a 2D curve of [temp, speed] points.

-Currently there is no check for the points inserted, so please be careful before applying any change to the curve!
+Curve points validation has been added, but it must be seriously tested, so please be careful before applying any change to the curve!